Synthese 199 (3-4):5419-5453 (2021)

 Analogical Reasoning in Ethics.Georg Spielthenner - 2014 - Ethical Theory and Moral Practice 17 (5):861-874.

-Analogy in Legal Discourse.Bartosz Brozek - 2008 - Archiv für Rechts- Und Sozialphilosophie 94 (2):188-201.
+Analogy in Legal Discourse.Bartosz Brożek - 2008 - Archiv für Rechts- und Sozialphilosophie 94 (2):188-201.

-Situation Semantics and Models of Analogy.David H. Helman - 1986 - Philosophical Studies 49 (2):231 - 244.
+Situation semantics and models of analogy.David H. Helman - 1986 - Philosophical Studies 49 (2):231 - 244.

 A Formal Model for Reasoning by Analogy.Derek Long - 1987 - Dissertation, University of Oxford (United Kingdom)

-Analogy.Todd Davies - 1985 - In CSLI Informal Notes Series.
-Stanford, CA, USA: Center for the Study of Language and Information, No. IN-CSLI-85-4,.
+Analogy.Todd Davies - 1985 - In CSLI Informal Notes Series, IN-CSLI-4.
+Center for the Study of Language and Information.

-Precedent and Legal Analogy.Kevin D. Ashley - 2018 - In Colin Aitken, Amalia Amaya, Kevin D. Ashley, Carla Bagnoli, Giorgio Bongiovanni, Bartosz Brożek, Cristiano Castelfranchi, Samuele Chilovi, Marcello Di Bello, Jaap Hage, Kenneth Einar Himma, Lewis A. Kornhauser, Emiliano Lorini, Fabrizio Macagno, Andrei Marmor, J. J. Moreso, Veronica Rodriguez-Blanco, Antonino Rotolo, Giovanni Sartor, Burkhard Schafer, Chiara Valentini, Bart Verheij, Douglas Walton & Wojciech Załuski (eds.), Handbook of Legal Reasoning and Argumentation.
-Springer Verlag. pp. 673-710.
+Precedent and Legal Analogy.Kevin D. Ashley - 2011 - In Colin Aitken, Amalia Amaya, Kevin D. Ashley, Carla Bagnoli, Giorgio Bongiovanni, Bartosz Brożek, Cristiano Castelfranchi, Samuele Chilovi, Marcello Di Bello, Jaap Hage, Kenneth Einar Himma, Lewis A. Kornhauser, Emiliano Lorini, Fabrizio Macagno, Andrei Marmor, J. J. Moreso, Veronica Rodriguez-Blanco, Antonino Rotolo, Giovanni Sartor, Burkhard Schafer, Chiara Valentini, Bart Verheij, Douglas Walton & Wojciech Załuski (eds.), Handbook of Legal Reasoning and Argumentation.
+Dordrecht, Netherland: Springer Verlag. pp. 673-710.

-Knowledge Grounded on Pure Reasoning.Luis Rosa - 2019 - Pacific Philosophical Quarterly 100 (1):156-173.
+Knowledge Grounded on Pure Reasoning.Luis Rosa - 2018 - Pacific Philosophical Quarterly 100 (1):156-173.

 Analogieschlüsse in der chemischen Vergangenheit: Irrwege und Wegweiser.Henricus A. M. Snelders - 1994 - NTM Zeitschrift für Geschichte der Wissenschaften, Technik und Medizin 2 (1):65-75.